mnagy94/jexer/README.md

 obviously expected behavior did not happen or when a specification was ambiguous.
 This section describes such issues.

+  - The JVM needs some warmup time to exhibit the true performance behavior.
+Drag a window around for a bit to see this: the initial performance is slow, then the JIT compiler kicks in and Jexer can be visually competitive with C/C++ curses applications.

   - See jexer.tterminal.ECMA48 for more specifics of terminal emulation limitations.